Janis Ian: Music career

 At 14, Ian wrote and recorded her first hit single, "Society's Child (Baby I've Been Thinking)", about an interracial romance forbidden by a girl's mother and frowned upon by her peers and teachers.
 Produced by George "Shadow" Morton and released three times from 1965 to 1967, "Society's Child" became a national hit upon its third release after Leonard Bernstein featured it in a late-April 1967 CBS TV special titled Inside Pop: The Rock Revolution.
 In July 1967, "Society's Child" reached No. 14 on the Billboard Hot 100.
 The single sold 600,000 copies and the album sold 350,000 copies.

 At 16, Ian met comedian Bill Cosby backstage at a Smothers Brothers show where she was promoting "Society's Child".
 Since she was underage, she was accompanied by a chaperone while touring.
 After her set, Ian had been sleeping with her head on the lap of her chaperone (an older female family friend).
 According to Ian in a 2015 interview, she was told by her then manager that Cosby had interpreted their interaction as "lesbian" and as a result "had made it his business" to warn other television shows that Ian wasn't "suitable family entertainment" and "shouldn't be on television" because of her sexuality, thus attempting to blacklist her.
 Although Ian would later come out, she states that at the time of the encounter with Cosby she had only been kissed once, by a boy she had a crush on, in broad daylight at summer camp.

 On her website, Ian relates that although "Society's Child" was originally intended for Atlantic Records and the label paid for her recording session, Atlantic subsequently returned the master to her and quietly refused to release it.
 Ian relates that years later, Atlantic's president at the time, Jerry Wexler, publicly apologized to her for this.
-The single and Ian's 1967 debut album (which reached No. 29 on the charts) was finally released on Verve Forecast.
+The single and Ian's 1967 debut album (which reached No. 29 on the chart) was finally released on Verve Forecast.
 In 2001, "Society's Child" was inducted into the Grammy Hall of Fame, which honors recordings considered timeless and important to music history.
 Her first four albums were released on a double CD entitled Society's Child: The Verve Recordings in 1995.